victordit/magento1_devtools/readme.md

 modman clone git@github.com:victordit/magento1_devtools.git
 ```

-Modman create the symlikns to .modman/ path in root of the project, if you prefer copy the files you need the follow command:
+Modman create the symlinks to .modman/ path in root of the project, if you prefer copy the files you need the follow command:
 ```
 modman clone --copy  git@github.com:victordit/magento1_devtools.git
 ```